JanaSchwarzerova/CaGe/README.md

 Advancements in sequencing technologies have propelled molecular biology research into the post-genomic era.
 Research now focuses on understanding functional relationships between individual genes and their impact on the final phenotype.

-The CaGeOMICs app, implemented using Matlab2023b App Designer, provides a user-friendly tool for uploading genomic and metabolomic data, visualizing it, and performing prediction analysis using various methods, including linear, non-linear, and deep learning techniques.
+The PANOMICs app, implemented using Matlab2023b App Designer, provides a user-friendly tool for uploading genomic and metabolomic data, visualizing it, and performing prediction analysis using various methods, including linear, non-linear, and deep learning techniques.

 ## Installation

-To install the CaGeOMICs App, follow these instructions based on your Matlab setup:
+To install the PANOMICs App, follow these instructions based on your Matlab setup:

 - **If you have Matlab installed on your PC:**
   You can run the app directly using the executable file provided.
-Navigate to the folder `CageApp1/for_testing/` and execute `CaGeOMICs.exe`.
+Navigate to the folder `PANOMICSApp/for_testing/` and execute `PANOMICs.exe`.

 - **If you do not have Matlab or a valid Matlab license:**
   You can install the app using the standalone installer.
-Download and run `MyAppInstaller_web.exe` from the folder `CageApp_1/for_redistribution/` to install the application on your computer.
-After installation, download the folder with the input example data (available in path `CageApp_1/for_testing/input_example`) to the folder where you have the `.exe` application installed.
+Download and run `MyAppInstaller_web.exe` from the folder `PANOMICSApp/for_redistribution/` to install the application on your computer.
+After installation, download the folder with the input example data (available in path `PANOMICSApp/for_testing/input_example`) to the folder where you have the `.exe` application installed.

 ## Input